Byte-Stuff/Everest/docs/LambdaLang/README.md

 ## Display

 The display is structured in 4 lists:
-- The 'oldscreen' list
+- The 'OldScreenBuffer' list
-- the 'newscreen' list
+- The 'NewScreenBuffer' list
 - 2 VRAM lists

 ### The 'OldScreenBuffer' list

-This list stores what's already on screen, only used to refer with the 'NewScreenBuffer' list.
+This list stores what's already on screen, only used to refer with the 'NSB' list.

 ### The 'NewScreenBuffer' list

 This list stores what you want drawn on screen.
 It's able to be written to directly (see Addresses).

 !> **Warn** \
-Writing pixel per pixel here is rather slow, try loading to the VRAM first, and then loading inside
+Writing pixel per pixel here is rather slow, try loading to the VRAM first, and then load from the VRAM to the 'NSB'

 ### The 2 VRAM lists

-These lists store other assets you can transfer to the 'NewScreenBuffer'
+These lists store other assets you can transfer to the 'NSB' The Base can add, remove and edit VRAM items.
+The VRAM is organised like this:

+- name of item
+- color data
+- "-2" (end of data)

+When passing data from the VRAM to the NSB, you pass 2 arguments:
+- The name of the VRAM item
+- The starting position in
+The Base looks for the name, and copies everything starting at the given position.
+To translate x and y data to a position, use the TLP command The color data can be RGB, RGBA, hex...
+Although there are 'special' colors:
+- "-1" (empty, for having holes in your image)
+- "-2" (end of data)
+- "n[+ or -][3 digit number]" (newline, along with an offset for the next line, can be negative) And of course, a delimiter: ';'

+example: \
+0;0;0;n-001; \
+0;0;0;0;0;n+000; \
+0;0;0;0;0;n+001; \
+0;0;0;-2

+would give this: \
+□■■■□\
+■■■■■ \
+■■■■■ \
+□■■■□